EDavies2020/GFRecipes_MS3/README.md

 ## Account page

 * The account page features a welcome using the users name
-* There is a brief intoduction to you account
+* There is a brief introduction to you account
 * There are 3 horizontal cards with the following links :
     1. The first card displays a link to add a recipe
     2. The second card displays a link to your recipes page